danielelozzi/neurological-assessment/README.md

 # Neurological Assessment Analysis Pipeline

 This project provides a multi-step pipeline for processing and analyzing video recordings from a computerized neurological assessment.
 The pipeline automates perspective correction, ball and gaze tracking, video segmentation, and the generation of a detailed performance report.
+It needs the video recorded using Pupil Lab Neon eye-tracking glasses recorded using the powerpoint presentation of neurological assessemnt.

 ## Pipeline Workflow